queryluke/masseffect-5e/static/data/rules/02-06-appearance.md

 You don’t need to be confined to binary notions of sex and gender.
 For example, asari only have a single "gender", which is generally seen by other races as female (they also utilize female pronouns).
 But an asari considers herself as androgynous or hermaphroditic.
-You could also play a male character who presents himself as a femail, a woman who feels trapped in a male body, or a tough looking female krogan who hates being mistaken for a male.
+You could also play a male character who presents himself as a female, a woman who feels trapped in a male body, or a tough looking female krogan who hates being mistaken for a male.
 Likewise, your character’s sexual orientation is for you to decide.